 Extra virgin olive oil

-2 cans of cream of mushrooms soup or 4-6 cups of Creamy Potato Leek And Mushroom Soup
+2 cans of cream of mushrooms soup, plus 1 cup of milk or 4-6 cups of a homemade cream of mushroom soup

-2 cups of uncooked brown rice, cooked according to package directions
+2 cups of uncooked rice, cooked according to package directions or cooked egg noodles

 Preheat a large skillet.